Wealthy nations applaud their leaders’ covid-19 responses. The U.S. and U.K. are the exceptions.

 Many world leaders have seen their approval ratings rise during the pandemic.
 Australia’s Scott Morrison, languishing in polls at the start of the year, saw his approval ratings soar during the early stages of the spread of the coronavirus, and they have stayed high since.
 The country has recorded 572 covid-19 deaths.

-Ian Mackay, an epidemiologist at the Australian Infectious Diseases Research Centre at the University of Queensland, said that Australians were generally happy with the government’s action, but aware that geography played a role.
+Ian Mackay, an epidemiologist at the Australian Infectious Diseases Research Center at the University of Queensland, said that Australians were generally happy with the government’s action, but aware that geography played a role.

-“Most Australians seem to understand that we are very lucky to live on an island but we are also aware that early science-based actions at our borders saved the country from the sort of epidemic of disease and subsequent death we’ve watched unfold in so many other places,” he said.
+“Most Australians seem to understand that we are very lucky to live on an island, but we are also aware that early science-based actions at our borders saved the country from the sort of epidemic of disease and subsequent death we’ve watched unfold in so many other places,” he said.

 Approval ratings have dropped for leaders seen to have handled the virus poorly.
 Approval ratings for British Prime Minister Boris Johnson cratered in late Spring after a series of government setbacks and scandals.
 Devi Sridhar, the chair of global public health at the University of Edinburgh, told The Washington Post in June that there had been a “massive drop in public trust.”
 More than 40,000 have died from the virus in Britain.

-In the United States, where more than 175,000 have died from the virus and, President Trump’s handling of the pandemic has received consistent negative ratings in polls.
+In the United States, where more than 175,000 have died from the virus and, President Trump’s handling of the pandemic has received consistently negative ratings in polls.
 In the upcoming presidential election, the pandemic response has become a central, partisan issue.

-According to Pew survey data, more than three quarter of Republicans and independents who lean to the Republican Party say the government has done a good job during the pandemic, while only a quarter of Democrats and those who lean Democrat agree.
+According to Pew survey data, more than three-quarters of Republicans and independents who lean to the Republican Party say the government has done a good job during the pandemic, while only a quarter of Democrats and those who lean Democratic agree.

 That 51 percent partisan gap is far larger than that of any other nation surveyed.

-Huang said that in general, political cohesion was important for fighting coronavirus and that countries with a more unified approach like China or South Korea had seen success fighting large outbreaks.
+Huang said that in general, political cohesion was important for fighting the coronavirus and that countries with a more unified approach such as China or South Korea had seen success fighting large outbreaks.

-“Federalism can complicate a coherent response because the decentralized structure tends to pit state and local governments against the federal governments in decision-making and policy implementation,” he said, adding that the “finger pointing between Democratic governors and the Trump administration” had compounded the problem in the United States.
+“Federalism can complicate a coherent response because the decentralized structure tends to pit state and local governments against the federal governments in decision-making and policy implementation,” he said, adding that the “finger-pointing between Democratic governors and the Trump administration” had compounded the problem in the United States.